mockoon/mockoon.com/content/docs/latest/openapi/import-export-openapi-format.md

 To export an environment to a JSON file, open the **Import/export** menu, select **Swagger/OpenAPI** and then **Export current environment to OpenAPI v3 (JSON)**:

 ![Click on Export current environment to OpenAPI v3 (JSON){816x141}](/images/docs/v1.17.0/export-openapi.png)

+### Compatibility

+Compatibility between the OpenAPI specification and Mockoon's features is only partial and detailed in the [next article](docs:openapi/openapi-specification-compatibility).